Gmail Review & Alternatives (2026 Guide)

 Gmail is a free email service developed by Google.
 Users can access Gmail on the web and using third-party programs that synchronize email content through POP or IMAP protocols.
 Gmail started as a limited beta release on April 1, 2004 and ended its testing phase on July 7, 2009.

-What reviewers say about Gmail
+What users say about Gmail

 Makers highlight its developer-friendly foundation: makers of folk cite smooth Gmail API sync, makers of Tanka use it as a unified hub with team memory, and makers of Shortwave emphasize dependable integration.
 Overall, a trusted standard with room to refine UI and privacy perceptions.

-This AI synopsis blends highlights gathered from recent reviewers.
+This AI synopsis distils highlights from real user reviews.

 Based on 13 reviews

-Recent highlights
+Recent user highlights

 Gmail is the world's most popular email service, so building for Gmail first was an easy choice.
 Their OAuth system gives us secure, read-only access to scan emails without storing any data.
 Plus, Gmail's API is robust and well-documented, making it possible to build a privacy-first tool that respects user data while delivering instant results.